-The San Diego Regional Water Management Group was formed in 2005 in accordance with provisions of the California Water Code (§79570 et seq.) to manage development and implementation of the IRWM Plan, and to manage the San Diego IRWM Program.
+The San Diego RWMG was formed in 2005 in accordance with provisions of the California Water Code (§79570 et seq.) to manage development and implementation of the IRWM Plan, and to manage the San Diego IRWM Program.
 The RWMG consists of:

-- the San Diego County Water Authority (Water Authority)
+- San Diego County Water Authority (Water Authority)

-- the City of San Diego (City)
+- City of San Diego (City)

-- the County of San Diego (County)
+- County of San Diego (County)

-In accordance with terms set forth in a Memorandum of Understanding (refer to Appendix 6-A), the three RWMG agencies are equal partners in the development of the 2013 IRWM Plan.
-The three agencies also equally share in the costs to develop the plan and conduct other IRWM planning activities, such as stakeholder outreach.
-The RWMG recognizes that cooperation and input from stakeholders throughout the Region is critical to a successful IRWM Program.
-As a result, the RWMG has assumed a lead role in engaging stakeholders and soliciting stakeholder input for 2013 IRWM Plan development and implementation.
+In accordance with terms in a Memorandum of Understanding (refer to Appendix 6-A), the three RWMG agencies are equal partners in the development of the 2019 IRWM Plan Update.
+The three agencies also equally share in the cost of conducting other IRWM planning activities, such as stakeholder outreach.
+The RWMG recognizes that cooperation with and input from stakeholders throughout the Region is critical to a successful IRWM Program.
+As a result, the RWMG has assumed a lead role in engaging stakeholders and soliciting stakeholder input for 2019 IRWM Plan Update development and implementation.